Connections: Birds Without Borders

 I worked at Children's Hospital as a med tech and then I went right into research.
 It was such an exciting time.
 They were just discovering some of the cures for childhood leukemia.
 I loved the work, but I still had a keen interest in the outdoors.

-I worked full time at Children's and volunteered with a bird banding field station every Saturday in the fall.
+I worked full-time at Children's and volunteered at a bird banding field station every Saturday in the fall.
 I volunteered at the field station for a long time; enough to know that it was truly what I wanted to do.

-After a stint of working at a field station in the UP in Michigan, the station manager suggested I would be a good fit for an international bird research project.
+After a stint of working as a bird bander in the UP of Michigan, the station manager suggested I would be a good fit for an international bird research project.

 I was hired to be the international coordinator of Birds without Borders-Aves Sin Fronteras, a bird research, conservation, and education project of the Zoological Society of Milwaukee and Foundation for Wildlife Conservation.
 We studied migratory and resident birds in both Wisconsin and Belize, Central America.